Who Is This Credit Card Best For?

 - Concierge for airport services

 Unfortunately, Synchrony Bank, this card’s issuer, does not get high marks for customer service.
-The bank ranked seventh out of 11 national card issuers and scored below average in the J.D.
-Power 2020 U.S. Credit Card Satisfaction Study.
+The bank ranked 9th out of 11 national card issuers and scored below average in the J.D.
+Power 2021 U.S. Credit Card Satisfaction Study.
 Still, you can expect at least some of the usual big bank offerings—24/7 customer service by phone, online account access, and customer service chat during select daytime and evening hours.

 The eBay Mastercard credit card has standard security features such as zero liability for fraudulent purchases.
 Because it’s a Mastercard, though, cardholders get Mastercard ID Theft Protection for free, which includes identity theft alerts, credit card replacement, and ID Theft Affidavit assistance if you're a victim of identity theft.

 eBay Mastercard’s Fees

-The eBay Mastercard credit card has the typical fees you’d find among similar cards, including a 3% foreign transaction fee and a $40 late fee.
+The eBay Mastercard credit card has the typical fees you’d find among similar cards, including a 3% foreign transaction fee and up to a $41 late fee.